 Answer: Hollie, downspouts should be connected to underground drainage systems or sewer.
 If not, installing a french drain or dry well drain – will help with the drainage problem.

-Basically, a french drain is a shallow hole.
+A french drain is a shallow hole.
 It’s a primitive drainage system but useful for relieving soil of excess water.

 French Drain Design, Construction and Installation